fsprojects/FSharp.Data.TypeProviders/README.md

-# Old F# Type Providers
+# Some old F# Type Providers

-The Old F# Type Providers SqlDataConnection, SqlEntityConnection, ODataService, WsdlService and EdmxFile.
+This repository contains the source for the Old F# type providers called SqlDataConnection, SqlEntityConnection, ODataService, WsdlService and EdmxFile.
 Implemented using .NET Framework code generators.
 These may only be used within .NET Framework projects, and probably require the .NET Framework F# compiler, which is now only available as part of Visual Studio, and is not available in the .NET SDK.